hirosystems/platform-template-fundraising-dapp/README.md

 ### Moving to Testnet

-1. Plan how you will keep the price oracle updated - `price-feed.clar`'s `update-prices` function needs to be called regularly to keep the prices up-to-date.
-You can set up a script with access to a pre-funded wallet (to cover transaction fees) to make the calls.
-2. Use the [Stacks Testnet Faucet](https://explorer.hiro.so/sandbox/faucet?chain=testnet) to get test STX tokens
+1. Use the [Stacks Testnet Faucet](https://explorer.hiro.so/sandbox/faucet?chain=testnet) to get test STX tokens
 3. Update the environment variables in your `.env` file to add values for `NEXT_PUBLIC_CONTRACT_DEPLOYER_TESTNET_ADDRESS` and `NEXT_PUBLIC_CONTRACT_DEPLOYER_MAINNET_ADDRESS`.
 Add the STX wallet address you plan to deploy the contract with.
 4. Deploy your contracts to the Testnet using the Platform dashboard and your deployment plan
-5. Call `fundraising.initialize-campaign` on-chain
-6. Test your application with real network conditions and transaction times
+5. Test your application with real network conditions and transaction times
-7. Verify your contract interactions in the [Testnet Explorer](https://explorer.hiro.so/?chain=testnet)
+6. Verify your contract interactions in the [Testnet Explorer](https://explorer.hiro.so/?chain=testnet)

 ### Launching on Mainnet